 Society grooms women to be beautiful, silent, and obedient while it grooms men to be emotionless, unapologetic and to chase money.
 Deviance from this template inevitably comes with pushback.
-A woman who falls on the peripheries of beauty will be looked down upon and deemed less legitimate.
-She will have fewer opportunities to succeed.
-A woman who expresses unfiltered opinions will be called crazy or bossy.
+A woman who falls on the peripheries of beauty will be looked down upon and have fewer opportunities to succeed.
+A woman who expresses unfiltered opinions is often called crazy or bossy.
 A man who is not rich is often discarded as a loser.
 A man who is “emotional” isn’t considered enough of a man; it seems that the strength of vulnerability goes unnoticed.
 There are specific traits that predispose either party to a certain immunity from consequence.
 If a woman is beautiful as defined by very narrow margins of beauty, she is rewarded for it.

 If a man is rich, he can exercise a dangerous level of power.
-As a result, it would come as no surprise that men go to great lengths to accumulate a shitload of money while women will spend ridiculous amounts of time and resources on cosmetic procedures or products with the aim of conforming to beauty standards of the present time.
-What does either party gain from complying with these arbitrary rules?
-Perhaps, their egos get a temporary kick out of it.
-The issue arises however when the two attempt to form a relationship.
+As a result, it would come as no surprise that men go to great lengths to accumulate a shitload of money while women feel pushed to spend ridiculous amounts of time and resources on cosmetic procedures or beauty products with the aim of conforming to beauty standards of the present time.
+The issue arises when the two attempt to form a relationship.
 Through the subliminal messages we are bombarded with on a daily basis, a woman is often taught that her value lies in how she is perceived by a man.
-An unmarried woman over the age of thirty is made to feel inadequate.
+An unmarried woman over a certain age is made to feel inadequate.
 “There must be something wrong with her.”
 A man is taught that his value derives from how many women admire him and how many men envy him.
 An unmarried man of any age is rarely questioned about his plans for the future.
 “He just hasn’t met the right woman for him.”

 In order to move forward, we have to recognize the methods that have been used to entrap us.
 For example, women are often cheated on by men who “love” them.
 The first line of reasoning that women inevitably walk down is that we are inadequate.
 We are not beautiful enough or we are not worthy of love.
 Ironically, with men who do cheat on a woman they “love”, you will find that they have deep-seated insecurities too.
 Perhaps they are not accomplished enough and look for validation in what society tells them makes them a “man”: money, and the admiration of women.
 Maybe at some point in their childhood, they also felt inadequate.